Jan-9C/deathcounter_ocr/README.md

 You can use our program with confidence, knowing that we do not store or share any information about you, your device, or your use of the program.
 We believe that your privacy is a fundamental right and we are committed to respecting it.

 If you have any questions or concerns about privacy and security, please don't hesitate to contact us.

+# Licensing

+This software depends on Tesseract OCR, an open source optical character recognition engine.
+Tesseract OCR is distributed under the Apache License 2.0.
+More information about Tesseract OCR can be found at https://github.com/tesseract-ocr/tesseract.

+Copyright [2023] [Jan-9C]

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.